return42/sphkerneldoc/linux_src_doc/drivers/gpu/drm/drm_atomic_helper_c.rst

 Note that \ ``pre_swap``\  is needed since the point where we block for fences moves around depending upon whether an atomic commit is blocking or non-blocking.
-For async commit all waiting needs to happen after
+For non-blocking commit all waiting needs to happen after
-\ :c:func:`drm_atomic_helper_swap_state`\  is called, but for synchronous commits we want to wait **before** we do anything that can't be easily rolled back.
+\ :c:func:`drm_atomic_helper_swap_state`\  is called, but for blocking commits we want to wait **before** we do anything that can't be easily rolled back.
 That is before we call \ :c:func:`drm_atomic_helper_swap_state`\ .